linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 ...
 {{</ file >}}

 Once the Linode has been created, the app expires the OAuth access token.
-Expiring tokens after use is a strong security measure, but if your app is performing many actions on the behalf of the user you might find that time-based expiration scheme is more suitable to your needs.
+Expiring tokens after use is a strong security measure but if your app is performing many actions on behalf of the user, you might find that time-based expiration scheme is more suitable to your needs.
 The app then renders the success template by passing it the `linode` object, the password, and application name:

 {{< file "~/linode-oauth-project/app.py" python >}}
 ...